alexfernandez/alexfernandez.github.io/2017/origins-language.md

 There are however some hints at monosyllabic Sino-Tibetan ancestors as in [Lama (2012)](#ref13), as recently as 4 kya.

-The only difference in pronunciation between
-'insight' /ˈɪnsaɪt/, 'incite' /ɪnˈsaɪt/ and 'inn sight' /ˈɪn ˈsaɪt/ is intonation.

 Languages probably adopted polysyllabic forms as the necessity arose, given their particular information density configurations.